United States · tool

 Hostels, street food, public transit

-Hostel dorm bed or a budget motel on the outskirts.
+Hostel dorm or budget motel on the outskirts.

-Street food, casual cafes, and grocery store picnics.
+Street food, casual cafes, and grocery store meals.

 Mid-range